codydroster/SerialTerm/README.md

 ## UARTGamepad

-UARTGamepad takes input from a USB or Bluetooth game controller, and outputs it to a serial port.
+Takes input from a USB or Bluetooth game controller, and outputs it to a serial port.

 #### Requirements:

 ```